- Fast and thorough scans

 The downside to Prosoft Engineering’s support site is that there’s no search option to navigate the portal, which makes finding information somewhat difficult.
 We’d also like to see Prosoft Engineering add a user forum, which is often the best way to get answers to uncommon problems.

 The best way to protect your files from hard drive problems and accidental deletions is to ensure you always have a copy of them stored someplace else.
-To that end there’s no better solution than a good cloud backup tool.
+To that end there’s no better solution than the best online backup software.

 Should you find yourself in a situation where you haven’t backed up data and have lost a file or a whole partition, though, Data Rescue provides a nice failsafe to get your data back without having to pay for an expensive data recovery service.